 Local SEO Reporting

 Creating local SEO reports that brick-and-mortar clients understand and are relevant to them is a tricky but important job.
+This is where local SEO tools can lighten the burden.

-But, how can you make SEO reporting more meaningful for the local businesses you work with so they easily understand the value that you’re bringing?
+But, how can you make local SEO reporting more meaningful for the local businesses you work with so they easily understand the value that you’re bringing?

 1. Mom and Pop stores don’t think like software companies